paigeweber13/paigeweber13.github.io/README.md

 ![TC Self-Hire Page](/resources/site - temp self-registration.png)

 Transitioning from paper processes to our web application would have required the person in charge of hiring to enter every employee's information manually.
-In order to facilitate this process, I created a page where employees could hire themselves, effectively crowdsourcing this work.
+In order to facilitate this process, I created a page where employees could hire themselves, thereby crowdsourcing this work.
 This page required the user to log in and then only allowed them to add information about themself.

 # Using My Software
 You might be interested in checking out my prerequisite crawler for BYU.
 This enables you to find the prerequisites for a list of BYU courses along with the courses made available by those classes.
 [Click here for more info,](https://brianweber13.github.io/byu-prereq-crawler/) or you can just [try it out!](https://brianweber13.github.io/byu-prereq-crawler/byu-prereq-crawler.html)